yangpanlab-omics/yangpanlab-omics.github.io/_news/announcement_1.md

 related_posts: false
 ---

 The Pan lab started at the University of Illinois Chicago Department of Medicine.
-Decoding aging and health, one dataset (multiple omics) at a time!
+Decoding aging and health, one dataset (multiple omics) at a time! :smile: